 Upon commencement of full commercial production at our new production facilities, our old production facilities will cease operation.
 As all of our production and research and development facilities and equipment will be moved to the new site, the old factory and ancillary buildings which have sustained structural damages during the Wenchuan Earthquake will no longer be in use and, although we have no plans yet, we expect to demolish them according to Mianyang city planning as the land has been designated for real estate or other commercial purposes in general.
 We have no intention to engage in the real estate business even though the old site may be designated for real estate purposes.
 The local government may claim the land for development and compensate us accordingly, or we may dispose of the land in other ways if necessary.
 But since Mianyang city has no final plan on how to develop this area, it is impossible for us to evaluate the financial impact at this stage.
-We do not expect the relocation to new site would result in material write-off of fixed assets and other provisions, as we will relocate substantially all of the equipment and machinery to the new production facilities are immaterial after years of depreciation.
+We do not expect the relocation to new site would result in material write-off of fixed assets and other provisions, as we will relocate substantially all of the equipment and machinery to the new production facilities and the remaining carrying values of buildings and other fixed assets at the old production facilities are immaterial after years of depreciation.
 As of September 30, 2012, the carrying value of buildings and fixed assets at the old production facilities was approximately RMB5.9 million.